fuse-lang/fuse-lang.github.io/_docs/language/01-identifiers.md

-and        as         break      const      do         else elseif     end        enum       export     false      for from       function   fn         if         impl       import in         let        match      pub        not        nil or         repeat     return     self       Self       static struct     then       trait      true       type       typeof union      until      when       where      while
+and        as         break      const      do         else elseif     end        enum       export     false      for from       function   fn         if         impl       import in         let        match      never      nil        not pub        or         repeat     return     self       Self static     struct     then       trait      true       type typeof     union      unknown    until      unsafe     when where      while
 ```

 #### Legacy Lua Keywords